cindykandie/portfolio/README.md

 - added images on the page
 - Put text of various size and color
 - I have 5 main sections- Intro, Projects, About, Skills and Contact
+- The entire site is now fully sesponsive

 ## 🛠 Built With <a name="built-with"></a>